Clerks Details

 • Representing parties where there has been a decision to exclude a pupil (or where such a decision is anticipated).

-• Acting in appeals to the SEND Tribunal, often relating to Education, Health and Care Plans.
-His caseload often includes discrimination claims under the Equality Act 2010.
+• Acting in appeals to the First Tier Tribunal (Special Educational Needs and Disability), often relating to Education, Health and Care Plans.
+His caseload includes discrimination claims under the Equality Act 2010.

-• In higher education, Jim has experience of advising students and universities on student disciplinaries, contractual disputes and governance (including of students’ unions).
+Jim has experience of advising students and universities on student disciplinaries, contractual disputes, academic appeals and governance (including of students’ unions).

 Jim's Court of Protection and Family Law experience often intersects with Education Law and has given him considerable advocacy experience.
-With an LLM in Public Law Jim is particularly well placed to assist clients with administrative law disputes.
+With an LLM in Public Law, Jim is particularly well placed to assist clients with administrative law disputes (including Judicial Review proceedings).

 Recent notable cases: